Schull and Mizen Tennis Club is serving up a social scene | The Southern Star

-Tennis is bringing communities together in West Cork, in clubs like Schull and Mizen, writes CAMMY HURLEY.
+Tennis is bringing communities together in West Cork, in clubs like Schull and Mizen, writes CAMMY HARLEY.

 THE game of tennis offers a wide range of physical, mental, and social benefits, and nowhere is this more apparent than at Schull and Mizen Tennis Club.